hyeonghun1/hyeonghun1.github.io/_pages/about.md

 Recent News
 ======
 **June 16th-25th, 2025** I am attending [Structure-Preserving Scientific Computing and Machine Learning Summer School and Hackathon"](https://sites.google.com/view/crg-spd/events/seattle-2025) at the University of Washington, Seattle.
-I am very excited about this opportunity for me to learn more about many topics on scientific machine learning, such as dynamical low-rank algorithm, operator splitting methods, and neural operators/ODEs and their applications.
+I am very excited about this opportunity to learn more about many topics on scientific machine learning, such as dynamical low-rank algorithms, operator splitting methods, and neural operators/ODEs and their applications.

 **April 26th, 2025** It was a pleasure to give a talk at the [“Southern California Applied Mathematics Symposium 2025”](https://www.socams.org/home), hosted by UC Riverside, on [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2502.03672).